How the licensing works

 The licensing of PDFCreator Server is based on a yearly license fee per server.
 The license entitles you to use the software, receive the latest updates and get priority e-mail support.
 A separate maintenance plan is not needed as updates and support are already integrated in the yearly all-in-one license fee.

-In case you are reseller and want to redistribute PDFCreator please contact our Sales Team for a quotation.
+In case you are a reseller and want to redistribute PDFCreator Server please contact our Customer Service Team for a quotation.

 If the user has access to that location, he can retrieve his files from there.